 Screen Printing: With screen printing, a fine mesh is used to transfer an image onto another material.
 It’s useful for printing logos onto clothes and printing fabric banners.

-Spot Colour: This is achieved by actually mixing ink into the desired colour you want in your print project, as opposed to using the CMYK process to achieve it.
+Spot Colour: Spot colors are created using premixed inks that are designed to produce a specific color.
+This is achieved by actually mixing ink into the desired colour you want in your print project, as opposed to using the CMYK process to achieve it.

 Spot Varnish: A way of highlighting a certain area of a page by selectively applying a varnish to it.